 The hedge ineffectiveness is represented by the difference between the change in the fair value of the hedging instrument and the change in the fair value of the hedged item, recognized in the income statement under item 90 "Gains (losses) on hedge accounting".
-At December 31, 2017, this item amounted to $\in$ 32 thousand.
+At December 31, 2017, this item amounted to €32 thousand.

 At December 31, 2017, the Bank has in place an Interest Rate Swap contract with a notional amount in Polish currency (zloty), in order to hedge a variable rate medium-term loan obtained in 2016 from changes in future cash flows arising from fluctuations in market interest rates (Wibor).
-Magellan has also entered into FX-Swap contracts aimed at hedging intra-group loans from fair value changes arising from fluctuations in exchange rates.